JLGarciaFranco/JLGarciaFranco.github.io/index.md

     <section class="cta-section">
         <div class="cta-box">
             <h3>Looking for Graduate Students</h3>
-            <p>Currently seeking motivated students interested in pursuing a Masters or PhD degree at UNAM focusing on tropical climate dynamics and prediction.</p>
+            <p>Currently seeking (sort of) motivated students interested in pursuing a Masters or PhD degree at UNAM focusing on tropical climate dynamics and prediction.</p>
-            <a href="mailto:your.email@unam.mx" class="btn-primary">Get in Touch</a>
+            <a href="jorge.garciafranco@encit.unam.mx" class="btn-primary">Get in Touch</a>
         </div>
     </section>